odoo/owl/doc/hooks.md

   Note that the second solution is easier to extend in sub components.

-- they may be harder to test: if a customized hook inject some external side effect dependency, then it is harder to test without doing some non obvious manipulation.
+- they may be harder to test: if a customized hook injects some external side effect dependency, then it is harder to test without doing some non obvious manipulation.
 For example, assume that we want to give a reference to a router in a `useRouter` hook.
 We could do this: